jozefg/learn-tt/README.md

    It's good to read the original papers and here things from the horses mouth, but Martin-Löf is much smarter than us and it's nice to read other people explanations of his material.
-A group of people at Chalmer's have elaborated it into a book.
+A group of people at Chalmers have elaborated it into a book.

    * [Online link](http://www.cse.chalmers.se/research/group/logic/book/book.pdf)